BibleAsk Team

 It was not till after the Flood that the Lord allowed people to eat meat (Genesis 9:3).
 The Flood had made eating meat a necessity.
 With the temporary destruction of all plant life during the Flood and the finishing of the food supplies in the ark, a crisis arose that God met by consenting for man to eat the flesh of animals.

 This permission did not imply the unlimited eating of every kind of animal.
-The phrase, “moving thing that liveth,” clearly eliminates the eating of unclean animals which the Mosaic law specifically forbade (Ex.
-22:31; Lev.
-22:8).
-Noah knew about the distinction between the clean and unclean beasts when he took animals into the Ark (Gen. 7:2).
-And he offered only clean animals as his burnt offering to the Lord (ch.
-8:20).
+The phrase, “moving thing that liveth,” clearly eliminates the eating of unclean animals which the Mosaic law specifically forbade (Exodus 22:31; Leviticus 22:8).
+Noah knew about the distinction between the clean and unclean beasts when he took animals into the Ark (Genesis 7:2).
+For he offered only clean animals as his burnt offering to the Lord (Genesis 8:20).

 In His service,